supminn/notion-clone/README.md

 ## My Issue

 - [Next steps](https://youtu.be/A3l6YYkXzzg?t=34893) have to be completed.
 Facing some issue w.r.t sockets.
+- Issue was with `@types/quill` version.

 ```bash
 Compiled /api/socket in 91ms (62 modules)
 Error handling upgrade request TypeError: Cannot read properties of undefined (reading 'bind')
     at DevServer.handleRequestImpl (/Users/supriyam/Documents/Personal/notion-clone/node_modules/next/dist/server/base-server.js:459:50)
 ```

+## Test

+- User profile pic update
+- Collaborators profile pic load
+- On delete of any file or folder, redirect to parent
+- If findMatchingFile util is working fine